OldNESJunkie/uVNCRemoteControl/README.md

 •The administrative shares C$ and ADMIN$ must be accessible on the target machine.

-uVNCRemoteControl 2016..2020.
-NO RIGHTS RESERVED.
+2016-2020 uVNC Remote Control, NO RIGHTS RESERVED

 Do whatever you like with this program.
 But remember: I / we do not accept any responsibility for any damage caused by (the use of) this software, either direct